WHAT WE DO

 Attorneys with all levels and types of experience are encouraged to volunteer.
 We provide training in many areas to prepare attorneys for the types of cases they will handle.
 For those with limited time to give, we offer one day and short-term projects which allow attorneys to volunteer for a set amount of time on a particular day.
 The commitment does not extend beyond that day.

-For Lawyer for the Day projects and court clinics, you need to be certified for Limited Assistance Representation (LAR).
+If you are a volunteer attorney looking to assist with Lawyer for the Day projects and court clinics, you must be certified in Limited Assistance Representation (LAR).
+Please take the self-certifying training here.

 Hosted by VLP and The Association of Pro Bono Counsel (APBCO), the Civil Appeals Clinic helps low-income, self-represented litigants interested in filing an appeal.
 VLP with Boston-based members of the Association of Pro Bono Counsel (APBCO) operate the pro bono Civil Appeals Clinic (details).

-Give a short presentation on bankruptcy and answer questions from client attendees, meet with a client to determine what documents are needed to complete their file, try to gather those documents online.
-Some examples of the documents needed are credit reports, income or benefit information, asset information and tax returns (details)
+Give a short presentation on bankruptcy and answer questions from client attendees, meet with a client to determine what documents are needed to complete their file, and try to gather them online.
+Some examples of the documents required are credit reports, income or benefit information, asset information, and tax returns (details).

-This project provides volunteer lawyers to low-income, unrepresented debtors to help with civil debt collection lawsuits (details).
+This project allows volunteer lawyers to help low-income, unrepresented debtors by assisting them with civil debt collection lawsuits (details).

-LFD: Volunteer attorneys are needed to advise and represent low-income, unrepresented tenants and landlords at the Eastern Housing Court on Wednesday and Thursday mornings and afternoons.
+LFD: Volunteer attorneys are needed to advise and represent low-income, unrepresented tenants and landlords at the Eastern Housing Court on Tuesday mornings and afternoons.
 Most cases are for evictions. (details)

 SERV (Settlement & Early Resolution Volunteers) is a court-certified pro bono program that provides conciliation to low-income, unrepresented parties in family law cases.
 Founded by experienced family law attorneys Vickie Rothbaum and Robin Murphy, SERV’s focus on conciliation helps both sides reach a fair agreement that day.
 We hope to be back in the court soon (details).